-This variation in public funding operational challenges, including reduced limited exhibition staff, schedules. deferred and maintenance.
+This variation in public funding has led to operational challenges, including reduced limited exhibition staff. schedules. deferred and maintenance.
 The impact started before the pandemic, but respondents pointed out that the decrease in funding started well before the 2020 crisis (Figure 2.4.7.).